Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Data analysis

 \subsection{Spectral modeling}

-For systems classified as AGN+AGN, the extracted spectra of each component were modeled independently using AGN templates from \cite{Vandenberk01} and \cite{Temple21}, including interstellar dust extinction following the empirical quasar attenuation law of \cite{Temple21}.
-This fitting aims to derive the reddening -- $E(B-V)$ -- and redshift of each AGN individually.
-Because the spectra were extracted from circular apertures and the components are well separated, we treat each spectrum as originating from a single source; potential differences in emission-line profiles between the two AGN are thus captured within the respective template fits.
-Galactic extinction is neglected, as its effect is minimal at the high Galactic latitudes of our targets ($|b|>20^\circ$).
+For systems classified as AGN+AGN, the extracted spectra of each component were modeled independently using AGN templates from \cite{Vandenberk01} and \cite{Temple21},~including interstellar dust extinction following the empirical quasar attenuation law of \cite{Temple21}.
+This fitting aims to derive the reddening~($E(B-V)$)~and redshift of each AGN individually.~Because the spectra were extracted from circular apertures and the components are well separated, we treat each spectrum as originating from a single source; potential differences in emission-line profiles between the two AGN are thus captured within the respective template fits.
+Galactic extinction is neglected, as its effect is minimal at the high Galactic latitudes of~our targets~($|b|>20^\circ$).

-For systems composed of an AGN and a foreground star, we modeled the AGN emission using the same template-fitting procedure described above, while the stellar component was fitted with templates from the \citet{Yan19} library, including G-, K-, and M-type stars to determine its spectral type.
+For systems composed of an AGN and a foreground star, we modeled the AGN emission using the same template-fitting procedure described above, while the stellar component was fit with templates from the \citet{Yan19} library, including G-, K-, and M-type stars to determine its spectral type.

-\subsection{Narrow Absorption Lines}
+\subsection{Narrow absorption lines}

-In addition to continuum and emission-line diagnostics, we identify and analyze Narrow Absorption Lines (NALs) in our MUSE spectra, which, in some cases, provide complementary information to distinguish lensed from dual AGN systems.
+In addition to continuum and emission-line diagnostics, we identified and analyzed narrow absorption lines (NALs) in our MUSE spectra, which in some cases provide complementary information to distinguish lensed from dual AGN systems.
 Intrinsic absorbers are close in redshift to the quasar, typically with velocity shifts of $<3000~{\rm km\,s^{-1}}$ relative to the systemic redshift.
 These absorbers, often showing blueshifted velocities, consist of gas associated with the quasar or its host galaxy, and intrinsic NALs trace the quasar environment \citep[e.g.,][]{Hamann11, Misawa07, WeiJian19}.
 In lensed systems, if one image exhibits intrinsic NALs, the other image should generally show the same features.
 Differences in equivalent width (EW) can arise due to microlensing (see Sect. \ref{sec:classification}) or the geometry of the lens, where each light path intersects different regions of the lens galaxy \citep[e.g.,][]{Chartas09, Green06}.
-Conversely, if intrinsic absorbers differ significantly between components in redshift, depth, or profile, this indicates that the two sightlines probe physically distinct AGN, favoring a dual AGN scenario.
+Conversely, if intrinsic absorbers differ significantly between components in redshift, depth, or profile, this indicates that the two sight lines probe physically distinct AGN, favoring a dual AGN scenario.